smart-on-fhir/cumulus-library/docs/creating-studies.md

   - Create a table called `my_study__meta_date` with two `DATE` columns, `min_date` and `max_date`, and populating it with the start and end date of your study, will allow other Cumulus tools to detect study date ranges, and otherwise bakes the study date range into your SQL for future reference.
+This table is required.
     - If you are pulling your dates from resources, it's recommended to cap `max_date` to the current time (`LEAST(max_date, CURRENT_DATE)`), since resource data could have typos or be planned events that put `max_date` in the future (which is both inaccurate and may cause